devicefactory/df1-ios/docs/DF1Services.md

 ==============================

 Characterisitics that are exposed under `0xAA10` Accelerometer Service.
-These services can be modified by future OAD updates of the ImgB firmware.
+These services can be modified/enhanced by OAD updates of the ImgB firmware in the future.

 * _r_ : read access
 * _w_ : write access